isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Bhutan/Application Process.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The project applicant submits the completed <u>Singapore-Peru Mitigation Activity Note of Intent</u> (in
+<p>The Project Applicant submits the completed <u>Singapore-Bhutan Mitigation Activity Note of Intent</u> (in
-English and Spanish) to the Joint Committee.&nbsp;</p>
+English) to the Joint Committee.&nbsp;</p>
-<p>If the Mitigation Activity Note of Intent is accepted, the Joint Committee
+<p>If the Mitigation Activity Note of Intent is accepted by both countries,
-will forward to the project applicant the <u>Letter of Support</u> (LOS) from Singapore.
-The letter may specify the conditions that the project applicant should meet in designing the proposed mitigation activity.</p>
+the Joint Committee will forward to the Project Applicant the <u>Letter of Support</u> and <u>Letter of Intent</u> from Singapore and Bhutan respectively.
+These letters may specify the conditions that the Project Applicant should meet in designing the proposed Mitigation Activity.</p>
-<p>If the Mitigation Activity Note of Intent is not accepted, the project
+<p>If the Mitigation Activity Note of Intent is not accepted, the Project
-applicant will be informed, along with any reasons for the non-acceptance (if relevant).</p>
+Applicant will be informed, along with any reasons for the non-acceptance (if relevant).</p>
-<p>The LOS will have a validity period of minimally 1 year.
-After the first
+<p>The LOS and LOI will have a validity period of 2 years.
+Should the <u>Authorisation Application Form</u> not
-year from the date of issuance, Singapore reserves the right to withdraw the LOS and will notify the project applicant of the withdrawal if so.</p>
+be submitted during the validity period of the Letters, the Project Applicant would be required to reapply at Stage A of the application process.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>